-Any activity that requires participants to remove their face masks may only be done as a group if the activity is held outdoors.
-However, individuals may practice such activities alone indoors in a studio or practice room with the door closed.
-Playing of wind instruments indoors is an exception as described below.

-- Playing of wind instruments is permitted indoors in a group setting so long as the following safety measures are adhered to: - Those playing wind instruments must properly wear a modified face covering that allows for direct contact with the instrument mouthpiece whenever they are playing the instrument.
-During periods that the students are not actively practicing or performing, they should switch to full face coverings. - Instrument bell covers must be used during playing of wind instruments indoors. - A minimum of 3 feet of physical distancing must be maintained between any individual playing a wind instrument and all other participants. - Perform at least weekly screening testing with either PCR testing or antigen testing of all individuals who are not fully vaccinated and participating in the group practice or performance. - When playing wind instruments outdoors, consider using bell covers for the openings of wind instruments, modified masks that allow direct contact with instrument mouthpieces, and specially designed bags with hand openings for woodwind instruments, as well as creating physical distance (6 feet recommended) between individuals playing wind instruments and other participants to minimize the spread of droplets and aerosols.
-The aforementioned mitigation measures are recommended in outdoor settings, not required. - When group instruction, practice, or performance occurs in a mix of indoor and outdoor settings, screening testing at least weekly is required as described above for indoor settings. - For activities that generate more forceful expired respiratory droplets such as singing, increased distance between individuals and engaging in these activities outside is strongly recommended.
-Individual singers may practice alone indoors without a mask or with a single instructor present while indoors in a studio or practice room if both of them are appropriately masked.
-Increased distance between the singer and instructor is recommended. - Limit the exchange (or sharing) of any instruments, parts, music sheets, or any other items. - Use disposable absorbent pads or other receptacles, where possible, to catch the contents of spit valves or water keys, discard or clean properly after use.
+- Any activity that requires participants to remove their face masks may only be done as a group if the activity is held outdoors.
+However, individuals may practice such activities alone indoors in a studio or practice room with the door closed. - Playing of wind instruments is permitted indoors in a group setting as long as the following safety measures are adhered to: - Those playing wind instruments must properly wear a modified face covering that allows for direct contact with the instrument mouthpiece whenever they are playing the instrument.
+During periods that the students are not actively practicing or performing, they should switch to full face coverings. - Instrument bell covers must be used during playing of wind instruments indoors. - Perform at least weekly screening testing with either PCR testing or antigen testing of all unvaccinated individuals participating in the group practice or performance.
+Those musicians playing wind instruments indoors must test at least weekly regardless of vaccination status. - Consider using bell covers for the openings of wind instruments, modified masks that allow direct contact with instrument mouthpieces, and specially designed bags with hand openings for woodwind instruments to minimize the generation of droplets and aerosols, even when playing occurs outdoors. - For activities that generate more forceful expired respiratory droplets such as singing, increased distance between individuals and engaging in these activities outside is strongly recommended.
+Individual singers may practice alone indoors without a mask or with a single instructor present while indoors in a studio or practice room if both of them are masked.
+Increased distance between the singer and instructor is recommended. - Limit the exchange (or sharing) of any instruments, parts, music sheets, or any other items. - Use disposable absorbent pads or other receptacles, where possible, to catch the contents of spit valves or water keys; discard or clean properly after use.

-□ Theater classes
+☐ Theater classes